Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-03.md

 Commit and push.

 ## What is Electron?

 [Electron](https://electronjs.org) is a platform for building desktop applications with JavaScript, HTML, and CSS.
 It's [open source](https://github.com/electron/electron).

 Electron is built on top of the Chrome engine.
 All of the things that are possible in Chrome are possible in Electron and more.
-In some ways you can think you're making an application that runs a single dedicated website with some special privilleges not available to websites notmally.
+In soime ways you're making an application that runs a single dedicated website with some special privilleges not available to websites normally.

 Looking deeper Electron is built on a minimal Chromium browser.
 It uses HTML/CSS/JS to create graphical user interfaces.

-Electron is built on Node.js and uses the same concepts.
+Electron uses Node.js and uses the same concepts.
 Code is written in JS and packages are imported with NPM.

-Electron runs a single main process.
-This is the process that is named in package.json.
+The main process is named in package.json under "main".
+Usually "electron.js".

-Every window you create a separate render process.
+Every window you create a separate **render** process.

+- Main process - core application process Node.js
+- Render process - The HTML, CSS, and JS that display in a window.

 ### Who is using Electron?